Advertisement

 How long is the wait at Tennessee Valley Housing Services?

-Wait times vary significantly depending on demand, funding, and your priority status.
-National averages range from 6 months to 5+ years.
+Wait times at Tennessee Valley Housing Services depend on demand in Morristown, funding levels, and your priority status.
+With approximately 1,110 assisted housing units, turnover determines how quickly the list moves.
+The most recent status change we tracked was on July 8, 2026 when the PBV list changed from "open" to "closed."
 Families with children, elderly applicants, and disabled individuals may receive priority placement.
 Contact Tennessee Valley Housing Services directly for current estimated wait times.

 Can I apply to other housing authorities while on this waitlist?

 Yes.
 There is no limit to the number of housing authority waiting lists you can join simultaneously.
-Applying to multiple PHAs in your state and neighboring states is strongly recommended to increase your chances of receiving assistance sooner.
-Browse other housing authorities in Tennessee.
+There are 8 other housing authorities within 100 miles of Tennessee Valley Housing Services, including Jefferson City Housing Authority (12 mi), Newport Housing Authority (18 mi), Rogersville Housing Authority (21 mi).
+Applying to multiple PHAs in Tennessee and neighboring states is strongly recommended to increase your chances.
+Browse all housing authorities in Tennessee.

 How do I contact Tennessee Valley Housing Services?

 You can reach Tennessee Valley Housing Services by phone at (423) 586-5115.
 Their office is located at 600 Sulphur Springs Rd, Morristown, TN 37813.
+You can also email them at sgilbert@tvhstn.org.
 Office hours may vary — call ahead to confirm.

 Tennessee Valley Housing Services Income Limits